The Grey Literature Problem:

 The Council for Independent Archaeology was formed in 1985 to promote the interests of independent archaeology, that is archaeology carried out independently of government funding.
 It promotes the interests of local societies and amateur archaeologists and historians and those who seek to explore our history without using government funding.

 The main activity of the Council is holding an annual meeting, usually in the autumn.
 For long, meetings were held at universities, but these have proved too expensive, and recent meetings have been held in village halls, sponsored by local societies.
 In 2011 the meeting was held at Swadlingcote in Derbyshire, in 2012 at Hackleton in Northamptonshire, and in 2013 at Shipham in Somerset.
+The 2014 conference will be held at Wallingford.
 Offers and suggestions for future meeting places are welcome.

 The council also promotes the production of a Resistivity Meter for archaeological prospection, and played a major role in the concerns over the Valletta Convention of the Council of Europe, which sought to restrict or abolish the activities of amateur archaeologists